jpswade/jpswade.github.io/_posts/2010-01-15-alternative-name-servers.md

 **What can go wrong?**

 Nothing.
-It&#8217;s unlikely for it to go wrong, and if it does, there&#8217;s plenty of support out there for these services or you can very easily just revert back by telling your system to automatically choose your name servers for you.
+It's unlikely for it to go wrong, and if it does, there's plenty of support out there for these services or you can very easily just revert back by telling your system to automatically choose your name servers for you.